gaboesquivel/standard-babel-module-boilerplate/README.md

 - ES2015 with Babel
 - Lint with Standard
 - Tape tests with coverage report
+- CI config (Travis, CircleCI)
 - Dependency security audits
-- Ensure dependencies are properly declared in package.json
+- Ensure dependencies are declared in package.json
-- Git precommit hook enforces quality checks on commit
-- CI config (Travis, CircleCI)
 - optional boilerplate for CLI modules

 Once this is ready, a yeoman generator will be create to facilitate kicking off a new standard module.